== Bike-Walk Alliance of NH ==

 Tim may be reached

-Samsel, Board Vice President
+Samsel, Board President

 Effective September 8, 2013, the NH Rail Trail Coalition became the Rail Trail Committee within BWA-NH.
 The expertise of Mark Samsel as the Windham Rail Alliance President and NH-RTC Board member now joining the BWA-NH Board provides us with additional skills and background which will help in many areas in addition to rail trail development.